Complications of long-term contraceptive therapy. Consequences of refusing contraception. The pill may affect fertility

 - diseases of the cerebral vessels (including transient ischemic attack) or coronary vessels;

-- arterial hypertension of moderate or severe degree;
+- moderate or severe arterial hypertension;

 — connective tissue diseases (collagenosis), and primarily systemic lupus erythematosus;